 About Me

-My laboratory is interested in understanding the molecular and cellular mechanism of addiction to drugs of abuse including cocaine and alcohol.
-Our recent primary focus is to investigate neuroadaptations in the network of monoamine transporters (e.g. dopamine transporters) and GPCRs (e.g. dopamine D2 autoreceptors) in response to drugs of abuse.
-Both cultured cells and animal models of drug abuse are utilized to study drug abuse at the molecular and systemic levels.
-We use a combination of genetic, viral, molecular, biochemical, proteomic and confocal microscopy techniques.
-My laboratory has constructed and produced lentivirus and adeno-associated virus that can be utilized to overexpress or knock down specific genes of our interest in vivo.
+My laboratory is interested in understanding the molecular and cellular mechanisms underlying substance use disorders.
+Specifically, we investigate the impacts of chronic drug exposure on the functional changes of monoamine transporters (e.g. dopamine transporters) and GPCRs (e.g. dopamine D2/D3 receptors, mGluR2, opioid receptors, 5-HT receptors) that are associated with drug-seeking and taking behavior.
+We use a combination of genetic, molecular, biochemical, proteomic, confocal microscopy and behavior techniques in our research.
+My laboratory has constructed and produced lentivirus and adeno-associated virus (AAV) that can be used to overexpress or knock down specific genes of our interest in rodent brain.

 Research Laboratory